ACA National Salary Survey 2023

 - The list of the benefits your firm offers staff

-As part of simplifying the process of completing the survey, a Salary Survey Input spreadsheet has been created, which is a tool to help you gather your data before you begin.
+Last year, we introduced the Salary Survey Input spreadsheet to help simplify the process, enabling practices to gather data before they begin.
 Get started now by completing the Input spreadsheet early.
 You may also find it to be a useful tool for your practice.

 This survey captures data of male and female staff to measure the gender pay gap; however, the ACA would like to invite practices with non-binary staff to contact us directly to discuss your input into the survey, confidentially.
 These results will be fed through to the main report.